Frequently Asked Questions

 Would my policy cover items in my home or just the structure?

 Your policy covers your home and belongings.
-It is important to provide us with a detailed account of what you own with, whenever possible, purchased dates and/or receipts.
-Certain personal belongings such as furs, jewelry, fine art, and guns require separate coverage.
+Certain personal belongings such as furs, jewelry, fine art, and guns require separate coverage, which we can provide upon request.

 Does Mutual Assurance cancel or non-renew a homeowners policy?